 Gardasil 9 HPV Vaccine News

-August 27, 2020 - Health Canada announced the extension of the indication for Gardasil 9 to include men between the ages of 27 and 45.
+August 27, 2020 - Health Canada announced the extension of Gardasil 9 to include men between the ages of 27 and 45.

-May 28, 2020 - Prophylactic, quadrivalent HPV vaccination can prevent genital warts in healthy women and men, therefore, it should be included in the routine immunization programs.
+May 28, 2020 - Prophylactic, quadrivalent HPV vaccination can prevent genital warts in healthy women and men; therefore, it should be included in routine immunization programs.

-April 18, 2020 – During 2007–2016, the incidence of cancers of the oral cavity and pharynx increased, despite decreases in several anatomic sites, including the nasopharynx, hypopharynx, lip, and the floor of the mouth.
+April 18, 2020 – During 2007–2016, cancers of the oral cavity and pharynx increased, despite decreases in several anatomic sites, including the nasopharynx, hypopharynx, and lip floor the mouth.